NebulaID/initial-repo/backend/smart-contracts/README.md

 # NebulaID Smart Contracts

 We'll use **Solidity** to write the smart contracts for managing digital identities on the **Ethereum blockchain**.
-The main features we need are:
+The main features we aim to implement are identity registration and verification, with optional support for zero-knowledge proofs (ZKP) and cross-chain compatibility.:

 ### Main Features